watakandai/watakandai.github.io/index.md

 ## Interests

 I work in statistical and computational neuroscience.
-I am interested in developing tools for causal inference in neuroscience.
-This is a broad project, and involves things like network inference when stimulation data (interventions) are available, connections between reinforcement learning and causal inference, and credit assignment in neural networks as a causal inference problem.
+I am interested in developing tools for causal inference in neuroscience, and in understanding how we and/or neural networks can solve causal inference problems.
+This is a broad project, and involves things like connectivity inference when stimulation data (interventions) are available, connections between reinforcement learning and causal inference, and viewing credit assignment in neural networks as a causal inference problem.

 ## Bio